R. Lee Page, Jr.

 Helping clients from all walks of life understand exactly where they are in the legal process and where their case is heading every step of the way takes empathy.
 Understanding and empathizing with my clients helps me communicate the options they have.
 These skills are ones you can only develop after leading many clients through their case towards a successful outcome.

-Firm-Wide Resources Make Me More Effective in Workers’ Compensation
+Firm-Wide Resources Make Me More Effective in What I Do

 Farah and Farah prides itself on being a family-owned firm with strong family values.
 This is exemplified in the attitudes of attorneys in our office.
 We work as a team, drawing on each one’s strengths to present the strongest case for our clients.
 I like that I can draw on the experience and knowledge found within our offices and that we are all working toward the same goal: we are 110% committed to winning your case.